andrewhill81/andrewhill81.github.io/README.md

 ### Machine photos

-`photos` map (exercise id → dataURL) in `liftlog.photos.v1`, added via in-app camera on the placeholder card.
-If Andy supplies photos in chat, they may be baked into the file as a `BAKED_PHOTOS` object — keep total page weight reasonable (compress to ≤900px JPEG ~0.72).
+Baked photos ship as repo files in `photos/<exerciseid>.jpg` (≤900px JPEG ~q72), referenced by the `BAKED_PHOTOS` map in `index.html` (exercise id → relative URL).
+Photos taken with the in-app camera are stored as dataURLs in `liftlog.photos.v1` and override the baked one per machine; `persistPhotos()` writes only the user's own photos, never baked entries.
+As of Aug 2026 every machine has a baked photo except leg curl.
+Keep new photos ≤900px JPEG ~q72.

 ### Testing